pandorabots/pandorabots.github.io/README.md

 collection prefixed with an underscore.

 See _includes/sidebar.html for examples of how to add a collection to the navigation.

+Finally, you'll want to copy-paste one of the click handlers in js/app.js to handle the collapse of your new collection in the sidebar.
+Go to the bottom, duplicate one of the click handlers, and replace all instances of the old collection's name with your new collection.

 ## CSS